vickyorlo/DeepCartoonColorizer/README.md

 Running one of this commands will result in creation of two folders.
 One called 'training_set' and second 'testing_set'.

+The split will use images only from 'training_frames' folder.
 ### Model training ###

 To train the model the training_set folder is needed with the training images inside.